youyinnn/distributed_system_jetty_helloworld/Oracle Cloud VM Setup.md

 You can refer to: https://docs.oracle.com/en/cloud/cloud-at-customer/occ-get-started/log-vm-using-ssh.html

-Make sure you have the ssh install in your environment.
+Make sure you have the SSH installed in your environment.

 ```bash
 ssh <public_ip_address>